Avoiding Temple Blindness: Tips for Latter-day Saints on Appreciating the Ancient Aspects of the LDS Temple

 Temple Themes in Other LDS Scriptures Prior to 1842

 The Book of Moses, published in 1831, contains many elements relevant to the LDS Temple.
 It begins with a classic heavenly ascent scene, which is related to the core concept of bringing man into the presence of God.
 Instead of taking place in a temple, this “Endowment” takes place in the natural substitute for a formal temple, a high mountain.
 There Moses sees God “face to face” and is able to “endure his presence” (v.
 2).
 He is shown the world that God has created and learns more of God’s works, and is told he has been created in the image of the Son.
-After God departs, Satan comes telling Moses to worship him, and Moses casts him out in the name of the Son, and Moses departs, ranting and shaking the earth (v.
+After God departs, Satan comes telling Moses to worship him, and Moses casts him out in the name of the Son, whereupon Satan departs, ranting and shaking the earth (v.
 12-22).
-God then visits Moses again after this scene, and is shown more details of the Creation, including the first man, “Adam, which is many” (v.
+God then visits Moses again, showing him more details of the Creation, including the first man, “Adam, which is many” (v.
 34).
 Moses is commanded to write what he has learned and also writes the detailed Creation story.

 The Book of Moses contains other elements that are integral to the LDS Endowment ceremony, including information about Satan’s rebellion and the premortal existence, and Adam’s faithfulness in offering sacrifices that were a similitude of the sacrifice of the Son of God.